 The Company's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, accounts receivables and other receivables that are denominated in foreign currency.
-A strengthening (weakening) of 5% of the TWD against USD and CNY as of December 31, 2021 and 2020, would have increased (decreased) the net profit after tax by \$18,037 and \$1,230, respectively.
-The analysis assumes that all other variables remain constant.
-The analysis is performed on the same basis for prior year.
+A strengthening (weakening) of 5% of the TWD against USD as of December 31, 2022 and 2021, would have increased (decreased) the net profit after tax by \$39,108 and \$17,980, respectively.
+The analysis is performed on the same basis for both period.

-3) Foreign exchange gain and loss on monetary items
+3) Foreign exchange gains and losses on monetary items

-Since the Company has many kinds of functional currency, the information on foreign exchange gain (loss) on monetary items is disclosed by total amount.
-For years 2021 and 2020, foreign exchange gain (loss) (including realized and unrealized portions) amounted to \$34,221 and \$29,789, respectively.
+Since the Company has many kinds of functional currency, the information on foreign exchange gains (losses) on monetary items is disclosed by total amount.
+For years 2022 and 2021, foreign exchange gains (losses) (including realized and unrealized portions) amounted to gains \$82,652 and \$34,221, respectively.